Close-up of leaf veins forming an interconnected network, representing relational structure and complexity in knowledge systems.

 This terminological instability reflects not only conceptual confusion but also the historical marginalization of Indigenous epistemologies within research institutions that privilege Western modes of knowing.
 The result is a loss of specificity that can obscure the distinct meanings, methods, and ethical foundations embedded within each term.

-Rather than moving quickly toward application or integration, this blog pauses at this point of tension.
+Rather than moving quickly toward application or integration, this post pauses at this point of tension.
 It asks why these terms circulate the way they do, what is lost when they are treated as interchangeable, and how inherited research assumptions continue to shape the way Indigenous knowledge is framed and engaged—work that is needed before conversations about application, integration, the role of Traditional Medicine, and decolonizing research can responsibly unfold, positioning ethical accountability and decolonial reflexivity as prerequisites for engagement with Indigenous knowledge systems.

 Why Conceptual Clarity Is Needed